Grants Program for Faculty Interested in Pursuing Research or Scholarly Collaborations

-Funding Amounts: The maximum grant in this cycle will be (up to) $5,000 for individual research projects and (up to) $10,000 for collaborative initiatives and events.
+Funding Amounts: The maximum grant in this cycle will be (up to) $10,000 for collaborative initiatives and events.
+Those seeking support for research projects may request up to $5,000.

 In the case of collaborative projects and public events, we hope that faculty who receive Center awards will also be able to identify additional sources of funding from other units of the University of Chicago or from other scholarly institutions in Europe, Africa, or the Middle East.
 N.B.
 Applicants should not simultaneously seek funding from the Center in Paris Academic Director’s Fund.

 The Center in Paris also welcomes proposals for faculty initiatives that require no Center funding but would benefit from the use of space and/or logistical support.
 In this instance, please email Sarah Walter (firstname.lastname@example.org) and Dan Bertsche (email@example.com) with your inquiry.

 Eligibility: University of Chicago tenure-track faculty with appointments in the Divisions, the Schools, and the College are eligible to apply.
 Proposals may originate from teams of collaborators in any discipline, but must be sponsored by at least one person holding a current, tenure-track faculty appointment at the University of Chicago.

-Application Guide: We invite interested faculty to submit an online application (see “To Apply” below), which includes the following:
+Application Guide: We invite interested faculty members to submit an online application (see “To Apply” below), which includes the following:

 - Title of project, activity, or event